Doctor’s Notes

 What Happens If You Stop Taking Weight Loss Medication?

-Weight loss medications like GLP-1 receptor agonists can help regulate appetite and support sustainable weight loss.
+Weight loss medications like Injectable Weight Loss Treatments can help regulate appetite and support sustainable weight loss.
 However, discontinuing these medications may lead to weight regain if lifestyle changes are not maintained.
 In Singapore, where obesity and metabolic disorders are rising, it's crucial to have a long-term weight management plan.
 This article explores what happens when you stop taking weight loss medication and how to maintain results with diet, exercise, and medical support.

 Read More